TheNuSan/Lev4k/README.md

 * Camera location: can be used in editor for debug or finding cool camera spots

 ## Compatibility
 Current version intended to be used with Visual Studio 2017 (any version).
 Make sure you have a version with the latest Windows SDK installed (at least version 10.0.17134.0), or use version 8.1.
 With some extra configuration 2015 and 2013 should work as well.
+Some people had a struct_packing issue while compiling in snapshot/release, changing "Struct Member Alignment" in the project settings to "default" fixed it.

 ## Quick start
 - open fragment.frag file